cypriankanda/clinic-booking-system/SETUP.md

 - `alembic current` shows which revision the DB is on; `alembic history` lists all.
 - `alembic downgrade -1` rolls back one step.
 - `migrations/env.py` reads `DATABASE_URL` from `app/core/config.py`, so the same
-  commands work against SQLite locally and Postgres on Railway.
+  commands work against SQLite locally and Postgres on Render.
 Nothing secret is stored in `alembic.ini`.

 **B. Skip Alembic** — `app/main.py` runs `Base.metadata.create_all()` on startup,